falcosecurity/driverkit/pkg/driverbuilder/builder/README.md

 ### 3. Customize GCC version

-Driverkit builder image supports 4 gcc versions:
+Driverkit builder images support multiple gcc versions:

+From **driverkit-builder_buster** image:

+* /usr/bin/gcc-8
+* /usr/bin/gcc-6 (6.3.0)
+* /usr/bin/gcc-5 (5.5.0)
+* /usr/bin/gcc-4.8 (4.8.4)

+From **driverkit-builder_bullseye** image:

-* GCC-8
+* /usr/bin/gcc-9
-* GCC-6.3.0
+* /usr/bin/gcc-10

+From **driverkit-builder_bookworm** image:

-* GCC-5.5.0
+* /usr/bin/gcc-11
-* GCC-4.8.4
+* /usr/bin/gcc-12

-You can dynamically choose the one you prefer, likely switching on the kernel version.
+You can dynamically choose the one you prefer, likely switching on the kernel version, by letting your builder implement the `builder.GCCVersionRequestor` interface.
-For an example, you can check out Ubuntu builder, namely: `ubuntuGCCVersionFromKernelRelease`.

-### 4. Customize llvm version

-Driverkit builder image supports 2 llvm versions:
-* llvm-7
-* llvm-12

-You can dynamically choose the one you prefer, likely switching on the kernel version.
+A sane default is provided, switching on the kernel version.
-For an example, you can check out Debian builder, namely: `debianLLVMVersionFromKernelRelease`.
+Please note that requested gcc version is used to find the correct builder image to be used.

+Moreover, Driverkit builder images support multiple clang versions:

+From **driverkit-builder_buster** image:

+* /usr/bin/clang (clang-7)

+From **driverkit-builder_bullseye** image:

+* /usr/bin/clang (clang-11)

+From **driverkit-builder_bookworm** image:

+* /usr/bin/clang (clang-14)

+Note, however, that there is no mechanism to dynamically choose a clang version,
+as changing it should not be needed.
+The build will use the one provided by the chosen builder image.
+Any failure must be treated as a bug, and an issue opened on [libs](https://github.com/falcosecurity/libs) repository.

 ### 5. kernel-crawler